 The CCC Board of Governors approved an Energy and Sustainability Policy in 2008 that provides goals and guidance to community college districts for energy conservation, sustainable building practices, and physical plant management to maximize reductions in energy consumption.
 This policy tasks community college districts with reducing energy consumption by a minimum of 15% and outperforming statewide energy standards on construction projects, and it encourages districts to develop strategies for energy procurement and production that reduce capacity loads on the state's electricity grid.
-To aid in meeting these goals, the Community College Chancellor's Office provides incentives of 2%-3% of construction costs to districts whose state-funded construction projects.60 and energy savings while creating "green" jobs that allow on-the-job training to prepare a workforce with much needed skills and technology.
+To aid in meeting these goals, the Community College Chancellor's Office provides incentives of 2%-3% of construction costs to districts whose state-funded construction projects outperform Title 24 Energy Standards by 10% for modernization and 15% for new construction projects.60 and energy savings while creating "green" jobs that allow on-the-job training to prepare a workforce with much needed skills and technology.
 The California Clean Energy Jobs Act (Proposition 39-SB 73, de Leon) allocated revenue to California's General Fund and the Clean Energy Job Creation Fund, for five fiscal years beginning in fiscal year 2013-'14.
 Under the initiative, funds are available annually for appropriation by the Legislature for eligible projects to improve energy efficiency and expand clean energy generation in schools.61